kapcus/dbchanger/README.md

 4] Install dbChange (e.g. 12345) with
 ```
 php bin/console.php dbchanger:install DEV 12345

+php bin/console.php dbchanger:install DEV 12345 -s

+php bin/console.php dbchanger:install DEV 12345 -f
 ```

 This command will establish the connection with environment under specified user.
 Once connected, it will execute sql queries for selected dbChange, one by one.
+Installation is taking fragments one by one and tries to install them confirming this operation with appropriate installation fragment status.
-Once each whole dbChange installation fragment is successfully installed, proper status is set.
+Once whole dbChange installation is successfully installed, proper installation status is set.

+In case `-s` is specified (stop), installation will stop at the very beginning (useful in case you need to skip the first fragment)

+In case `-f` is specified (force), the constraint which ensure that all required DbChanges are up-to-date (i.e. latest version is installed) will be ignored

 All executed queries are logged into `logDirectory` specified in [config.neon](config/config.neon)